 The National Weather Service released tornado and severe thunderstorm warnings.
 Meteorologist Brian Neudorff claimed that there was a possibility that the race could continue after the storm passes.

 If #NASCAR is willing to try.
 Rain ends between 6-7p 90 min to dry they could go back racing tonight.

 — Brian Neudorff (@NASCAR_WXMAN) February 23, 2014

-The Associated Press reports that the Daytona 500 has been plagued with delays for the past five years.
+The Associated Press reports that the Daytona 500 have been plagued with delays for the past five years.

 As of right now, the track is being dried in hopes to continue the race tonight.